 Enric Boix-Adsera

-I am an assistant professor at Wharton Statistics and Data Science.
+I am an assistant professor at Wharton Statistics and Data Science in the University of Pennsylvania.

 My research focuses on building a mathematical science of deep learning.
 My goal is to understand the fundamental mechanisms driving how neural networks learn, in order to enable more efficient and more trustworthy AI systems.